karlcswanson/micboard/docs/api.md

 This data can be found at `http://your_micboard_ip:8058/data.json`

-This capability lets you do a few fun things with the data
+This capability lets you do a few extra things with the data
-* Make a 40' high VU meter out of LED tape
+* Make a 40' high VU meter with LED tape
 * Log metrics into a database like [InfluxDB](https://www.influxdata.com/products/influxdb-overview/)

 ### Example Axient Digital Data